zakimjz/zakimjz.github.io/pages/courses/datamining/assign7.md

 discussed at beginning of lecture 20.
 Therefore, you should adjust the forward and backwards steps in lines 13, 18, and 19, as required.

 You should use cross-entropy loss to predict the digit being spoken.
-Train on the testing set, and report both the training accuracy and average cross-entropy loss, and then finally report the testing accuracy and loss.
+The output layer should use softmax, whereas the hidden layers should use ReLU.

-Also, note that sequences are of different lengths, so just process them one by one.
-There is no need to try to pad them to be of the same max length, as long as you only do the forward and backward steps for the actual sequence length.
+Note that sequences are of different lengths, but is easier to just process them one by one (batch size of one).
+There is no need to try to pad them to be of the same max length, as long as you only do the forward and backward steps only for the actual sequence length $\tau$.

+Train
+on the testing set, and report both the training accuracy and average cross-entropy loss, and then finally report the testing accuracy and loss.

 ---